ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 let query = burger; // String | The (natural language) recipe search query. let opts = {
   'cuisine': italian, // String | The cuisine(s) of the recipes.
 One or more comma separated.
 See a full list of supported cuisines.
-  'diet': vegetarian, // String | The diet to which the recipes must be compliant.
+  'diet': vegetarian, // String | The diet for which the recipes must be suitable.
 See a full list of supported diets.
-  'excludeIngredients': eggs, // String | An comma-separated list of ingredients or ingredient types that must not be contained in the recipes.
+  'excludeIngredients': eggs, // String | A comma-separated list of ingredients or ingredient types that the recipes must not contain.
   'intolerances': gluten, // String | A comma-separated list of intolerances.
-All found recipes must not have ingredients that could cause problems for people with one of the given tolerances.
+All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances.
+Please note: due to the automatic nature of the recipe analysis, the API cannot be 100% accurate in all cases.
+Please advise your users to seek professional help with medical issues.
   'offset': 0, // Number | The number of results to skip (between 0 and 900).
   '_number': 10, // Number | The number of results to return (between 1 and 100).
-  'limitLicense': true, // Boolean | Whether the recipes should have an open license that allows for displaying with proper attribution.
+  'limitLicense': true, // Boolean | Whether the recipes should have an open license that allows display with proper attribution.
   'instructionsRequired': true // Boolean | Whether the recipes must have instructions.
 };
 apiInstance.searchRecipes(query, opts, (error, data, response) => {